 After your print has finished, take off the supports and move on to the next step!

-a) Make sure you have all of the ferris wheel parts.
+Make sure you have all of the ferris wheel parts.
 You should have the two parts of the base, the two parts of the actual wheel, and six pots / passenger cars.
+Then you can start assembly.

-g) Place the half of the base with the axle flat on the table and place your wheel on the axle.
+d) Place the half of the base with the axle flat on the table and place your wheel on the axle.
+Dab small amounts of glue in the 2 holes on the bottom of the base.

 There are some other things that you can easily do to drastically improve your ferris wheel.
 These are just suggestions, so don't feel limited to using my ideas - you can make your ferris wheel however you want!